-Stan offers two algebraic solvers: 'algebra_solver' and 'algebra_solver_newton'. 'algebra_solver' is based on the Powell hybrid method (Powell 1970), which in turn uses first-order derivatives.
-The Stan code builds on the implementation of the hybrid solver in the unsupported module for nonlinear optimization problems of the Eigen library (Guennebaud, Jacob, and others 2010).
+'solve_powell' and 'solve_powell_tol' are based on the Powell hybrid method (Powell 1970), which also uses first-order derivatives.
+The Stan code builds on the implementation of the hybrid solver in the unsupported module for nonlinear optimization problems of the Eigen library (Guennebaud, Jacob, et al. 2010).
 This solver is in turn based on the algorithm developed for the package MINPACK-1 (Jorge J. More 1980).